atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 ## Mixer Unitary Operator

 The mixer operator allows
-QAOA to explore the space of solutions,  and  bias the measurements toward good cuts.
+QAOA to explore the space of solutions, and it biases the measurements toward good cuts.
 To do this the mixer operator does the following:
 -   mixes amplitudes between different bitstrings,
 -   allows interference between good and bad solutions,